Wairoa - Mental Health and Addictions Practitioner

 About the Team/Service/ Location

 Wairoa is a rural town, set against a backdrop of natural beauty that rivals any in New Zealand.
 Its location is central to both Hawke's Bay and Gisborne.
 With stunning beaches, rivers, lakes and farmland surrounding the township.
-For more information check the Wairoa iSite at www.visitwairoa.co.nz
+For more information check the Wairoa iSite by clicking HERE to get a feel for what Wairoa has to offer.

 About you